 \section{Introduction}

-Finite local PIRs, principal ideal rings, have been studied by Hungerford (\cite{HU}, Th.\ 1), who proved, using Cohen's structure theorem for complete local rings, that every finite local PIR is the quotient of a principal ideal domain.
-The principal ideal domain is itself a quotient, for which Hungerford gave explicit relations, of the power series ring over a $v$-ring.
+Finite local PIRs, principal ideal rings, have been studied by Hungerford (\cite{HU}), who demonstrated, using Cohen's structure theorem for complete local rings, that every finite local PIR is the quotient of a principal ideal domain.
+The principal ideal domain is itself a quotient of the power series ring over a $v$-ring, for which Hungerford gave explicit relations.
 Recall that a $v$-\textit{ring}, also known as \textit{Cohen ring}, is a complete DVR (discrete valuation ring) of characteristic 0 with maximal ideal generated by a prime number.\\

-Here, Theorem \ref{thm:main} describes a finite local PIR $R$ in terms of five invariants that determine its isomorphism type, and as the homomorphic image of a DVR of the ring of integers of a number field, that has the same residue degree $f$ and ramification index $e$ with respect to the prime number $p$ associated to $R$ as the ring $R$ itself.
-One of the invariants is the set of $p\,$-Eisenstein polynomials of degree $e$ over the coefficient ring of $R$ that have a zero in $R$.
+Here, Th.\ \ref{thm:main} describes $R$ as the homomorphic image of a DVR of the ring of integers of a number field which has the same residue degree $f$ and ramification index $e$ with respect to the prime number $p$ associated to $R$ as the ring $R$ itself.
+Th.\ \ref{thm:main2} describes a finite local PIR $R$ in terms of five invariants that determine its isomorphism type.
+One of the invariants is the set of $p\,$-Eisenstein polynomials of degree $e$ over the coefficient ring of $R$ which have a zero in $R$.
 This set is closed under an action, defined by taking resultants, of a finite group on the full set of Eisenstein polynomials.
-The precise formulation is Theorem \ref{thm:orbits}.\\
+The precise formulation is Th.\ \ref{thm:orbits}.\\

 The author is indebted to mr. Aurel Page for bringing to his attention that non-isomorphic PIRs exist that cannot be distinguished by the first four invariants, of which version 1 of this paper claimed they already determine the isomorphism type.
 The present edition is a substantial revision of version 2.
-For ease of reference, an appendix on algebraic number theory has been added.\\
+For ease of reference, an appendix on algebraic number theory is included.\\

 All rings are commutative with 1.
-The underlying additive group of a ring $R$ is denoted by $R^{\xf[.5]+}$, and $\xU$ is the group of units. $\xo{x}$ stands for the residue class of a ring or group element $x$ modulo an ideal or a subgroup clear from the context.
-The symbol for an object used throughout the text is boldfaced when the object is defined.
+The underlying additive group of a ring $R$ is denoted by $R^{\xf[.5]+}$, and $\xU$ is the group of units.
+For $x,y\in R$, $x\sim y$ means that $x$ and $y$ are associated ($x\in y\xU$). $\xo{x}$ is the residue class of a ring or group element $x$ modulo an ideal or a subgroup clear from the context.
+The symbol for an object used throughout the text is boldfaced when the object is (re)defined.